LAST UPDATED: 4/20/26 – Leprechaun Canyon Trail Guide for Leprechaun Canyon Slot

 Hiking at Leprechaun Canyon

-If you aren’t going to climb, you won’t be able to go as deep into the canyon as you otherwise would be able to, but that doesn’t mean the canyon isn’t worthy of visiting.
-In fact, the first section of the Leprechaun Canyon slot that is accessible without climbing is every bit as beautiful as some of the other slot canyons in Southern Utah such as the Zebra Slot Canyon in the Grand Staircase-Escalante National Monument.
-However, unlike the Zebra slot canyon, it doesn’t require miles of hiking on an unmarked trail to see.
+If you aren’t going to climb, you won’t be able to go as deep into the canyon as you otherwise would be able to, but that doesn’t mean the canyon isn’t worth visiting.
+In fact, the first section of the Leprechaun Canyon slot, which is accessible without climbing, is every bit as beautiful as some of the other slot canyons in Southern Utah, such as the Zebra Slot Canyon in the Grand Staircase-Escalante National Monument.
+However, unlike the Zebra Slot Canyon, it doesn’t require miles of hiking on an unmarked trail to see.

 - Climbing Helmet – Make sure it fits properly.
 This will protect you from rock falls.